virtualansoftware/doculan-tutorials/docs/E_Sign/eSign_Share_Document.md

 - You can **view, print, or download** the document anytime.
 - A full **Order Trail** is available showing timestamps for send, open, sign, and completion events.

-🖼️ *Screenshot Placeholder: Completion certificate and order trail view*
+Ã°Å¸â€“Â¼Ã¯Â¸Â *Screenshot Placeholder: Completion certificate and order trail view*